 What Can We Do to Help?

-If you have been injured while working in South Carolina and are considering filing a workers’ compensation claim, contact the Elrod Pope Law Firm today to discuss your legal options.
+If you have been injured while working in South Carolina and are considering filing a workers’ compensation claim, contact the Elrod Pope Accident & Injury Attorneys today to discuss your legal options.
 Our experienced workers’ compensation attorneys are well versed in South Carolina’s workers’ compensation laws and can help you avoid all of the commonly made mistakes outlined above.